Douglas Hofstadter: Personal life

 Hofstadter was married to Carol Ann Brush until her death.
 They met in Bloomington, and married in Ann Arbor in 1985.
 They had two children.
 Carol died in 1993 from the sudden onset of a brain tumor, glioblastoma multiforme, when their children were young.
 The Carol Ann Brush Hofstadter Memorial Scholarship for Bologna-bound Indiana University students was established in 1996 in her name.
 Hofstadter's book Le Ton beau de Marot is dedicated to their two children and its dedication reads "To M. & D., living sparks of their Mommy's soul".
 In 2010, Hofstadter met his second wife, Baofen Lin, in a cha-cha-cha class.
 They married in 2012 in Bloomington.

 Hofstadter has composed pieces for piano and for piano and voice.
 He created an audio CD, DRH/JJ, of these compositions performed mostly by pianist Jane Jackson, with a few performed by Brian Jones, Dafna Barenboim, Gitanjali Mathur, and Hofstadter.

 The dedication for I Am A Strange Loop is: "To my sister Laura, who can understand, and to our sister Molly, who cannot."
 Hofstadter explains in the preface that his younger sister Molly never developed the ability to speak or understand language.

 As a consequence of his attitudes about consciousness and empathy, Hofstadter became a vegetarian in his teenage years, and has remained primarily so since that time.

 In popular culture

 In the 1982 novel 2010: Odyssey Two, Arthur C. Clarke's first sequel to 2001: A Space Odyssey, HAL 9000 is described by the character "Dr. Chandra" as being caught in a "Hofstadter–Möbius loop".
 The movie uses the term "H. Möbius loop".
 On 3 April 1995, Hofstadter's book Fluid Concepts and Creative Analogies: Computer Models of the Fundamental Mechanisms of Thought was the first book sold by Amazon.com.
 Michael R. Jackson's musical A Strange Loop makes reference to Hofstadter's concept and the title of his 2007 book.

 Published works

 Books

-The books published by Hofstadter are (the ISBNs refer to paperback editions, where available):
+Hofstadter's published books are (the ISBNs refer to paperback editions, where available):